sefinek/geoip-lite2/README.md

 🕵️‍♂️ Why GeoIP-Lite?
 -------------
-GeoIP-Lite is a fully JavaScript implementation of the MaxMind geoip API.
+GeoIP-Lite is a fully JavaScript implementation of the MaxMind GeoIP API.
 It is not as fully featured as bindings that use `libgeoip`.
 By reducing scope, this package is about 40% faster at doing lookups.
 On average, an IP to Location lookup should take 20 microseconds on a Macbook Pro.
 IPv4 addresses take about 6 microseconds, while IPv6 addresses take about 30 microseconds.